BBGMoura/obsidian-software/Java/Spring/Spring Boot/Spring Controller.md

 This annotation maps the controller so the requests to `/restaurants` is mapped to this controller.

 **@CrossOrigin**
-Allows access from any IP address?
+Allows access from only the information added in the annotation .
+For example, the above code snippet allows only requests from "http://localhost:4200".

+To allow any origins, we use the annotation of  **@CrossOrigin(origins="\*")**

 ## GET
 When typing an URL in a browser, this is typically a GET request.
 The browser displays he response on the browser page.
 Alternately,  you can use a CURL (client for URLs which is a command line tool).